-In order to connect two computers using the crossover cable, both computes should have the RJ 45 network ports in them.
+In order to implement connectivity using the crossover cable, both computers should have the RJ 45 network ports in them.
 All computers today (laptop and desktop) ship with network interfaces (ports) integrated onto the motherboard.
-Incase yours is an exception, a new PCI network interface card or USB card can be acquired from most computer retail stores.
+In case yours is an exception, a new PCI network interface card or compatible USB stick can be acquired from a retail store.

-The following two types of cabling can be used:
+The following types of cabling can be used:

-- A crossover cable are used directly between two computers.
+- A crossover cable connects two computers directly.

-- A straight through cable connects through a hub, switch etc.
+- A straight-through cable connects via a hub, switch etc.

-In order to connect two computers using a crossover cable, you will have to configure the IP address in order to achieve working connectivity.
+In order to use a crossover cable, you will have to configure the IP addresses of the two computers.

-A three meter cable should suffice for a small room, but always go for a longer cable.
-You do not want to pay the shop another unnecessary visit just because you purchased a short cable.
+A three-meter cable should suffice for a small room but always go for a longer one, just in case.
+You do not want to pay the shop another unnecessary visit just because you purchased a short one.